About Paul McGinley

 McGinley was a decorated amateur golfer in Ireland.
 In 1988, he won the Irish Youths Championship and the Scottish Youths Championship.
-The next year, he won the Irish Amateur Championship.
-And in 1991, shortly before he embarked on his professional golf career, he was victorious in the South of Ireland Championship.
+The next year, he won the Irish Amateur Championship, and in 1991, shortly before he embarked on his professional golf career, he was victorious in the South of Ireland Championship.

-McGinley joined the European Tour in 1992, when his best finish was second place at the Playboy Charity Challenge.
-He scored second-place finishes in 1993 and 1994, and three top-five finishes in 1995, before he claimed his first victory in 1996, at the Hohe Brucke Open.
-He finished at 19-under par to win that event.
+McGinley joined the European Tour in 1992, when his best finish was 2nd at the Playboy Charity Challenge.
+He scored second-place finishes in 1993 and 1994, and three top-five finishes in 1995, before claiming his first victory in 1996, at the Hohe Brucke Open.
+He finished 19-under par to win that event.

-In 2005, McGinley was pictured on a stamp in Ireland.
-The next year, he gained notoriety for his actions during the Ryder Cup.
-As American golfer J.J.
+McGinley gained notoriety in 2006 for his actions during the Ryder Cup.
+American golfer J.J.
 Henry was lining up for a long putt on the final green that would tie their Ryder Cup match, a streaker broached the green.
-After that occurred, McGinley extended his hand and offered a handshake to Henry.
+After that occurred, McGinley conceded the 25-footer and offered a handshake to Henry.

 Since turning pro in 1991, McGinley’s career earnings stand at $1,078,932.